Freihofer Casting Opens Doors Dec. 4-5

 Essentially an open call, the event allows actors to bring in a monologue or short scene of their choosing and perform it for a working Casting Director for film & television.
 Casting Director Chris Freihofer, Casting Associate Tiffany Feese and Casting Assistant Bethany Bourland will view all auditions.

-All scenes and monologues will also be filmed and shown to Oklahoma talent agents.
+All scenes and monologues will also be filmed and shown to Oklahoma talent agents for those seeking representation.
 If you already have a talent agent, they will have the opportunity to see again what you can do.
 If you do not have an agent, the Meals for Monologues staff will notify you if an agent has expressed interest in contacting you.

 Cost for the event is at least two non-perishable food or sundry items per person.